rewrite-runner

 --dry-run Run recipe but do not write changes to disk false

---download-threads Number of parallel artifact download threads 5
+--artifact-download-threads Number of parallel artifact download threads 5

 --no-maven-central Disable Maven Central; use only repositories from the config file false